 Pronunciation note

-Avoir (#8) is useful to talk about ownership, but it also is used in most sentences to form the passé composé and plus que parfait, in most cases.
+Avoir (#8) is useful to talk about ownership, but it’s also used in most sentences to form the passé composé and plus-que-parfait, in most cases.

 j’ainous avons